 I'm very particular about the tomatoes I use in this sauce.
 Look for canned crushed tomatoes, some cans you will come across will say "with added puree" - this is also fine.
 I avoid diced tomatoes, pass on pureed, and skip whole tomatoes as well.
 Avoid the crushed tomatoes with added herbs, seasonings, etc. You want pure crushed tomatoes if possible.
-I also look for organic crushed tomatoes which can be tricky, I often come across the Muir Glen brand, it has added basil in it - that one is actually fine.
-The San Marzano crushed tomatoes are great as well.
+I also look for organic crushed tomatoes which can be tricky, I often come across with added basil in it - this is actually fine.
 Any leftover sauce keeps well in the refrigerator for three or four days.

 1/4 cup extra virgin olive oil

 1/2 teaspoon fine grain sea salt

 zest of one lemon

 Combine the olive oil, red pepper flakes, sea salt, and garlic in a cold saucepan.
 Stir while you heat the saucepan over medium-high heat, saute just 45 seconds or so until everything is fragrant - you don't want the garlic to brown.
 Stir in the tomatoes and heat to a gentle simmer, this takes just a couple minutes.
 Remove from heat and carefully take a taste (you don't want to burn your tongue)...If the sauce needs more salt add it now.
 Stir in the lemon zest reserving a bit to sprinkle on top of your pasta.